-Here are some things you can do to help y our child ge ready for childcare:
+Here are some things you can do to help y our c hild ge ready for childcare:

 • Go to the centre with your child just to visit, so they can meet people and see what happens there.
 Take some photos while you're there, to look at and talk about later.
-You can ask the centre for photos of the staff who will be working with your child as well. • Talk with them about going to childcare and the fun things they will do. • Talk about the people there, using their names if you can, so they begin to feel familiar.
+You can ask the centre for photos of the staff who will be working with your child as well. • Talk with them about going to childcare and the fun things they will do.